MurasakiNX/ShogunRaidenBOT_Assets/terms_of_service.md

-# Terms of Use for Shogun Raiden
+# Terms of Service for Shogun Raiden

 **Effective Date: July 16, 2024**

 ## 1. Acceptance of Terms

-By using Shogun Raiden ("the Bot"), you agree to comply with these terms of use.
+By using Shogun Raiden ("the Bot"), you agree to comply with these terms of service.
 If you do not agree to these terms, please do not use the Bot.

 ## 2. Use of the Bot